triforkamsterdam/BrightcenterSDK-Flash-2.0/README.md

  To open the brightcenter app you can call `BrightcenterController.openBrightcenterApp(assessmentId:String);` the assessment id can also be empty but NOT null!
 This function will open the brightcenter app with the given assessmentId.

+BEFORE YOU MAKE THE FOLLOWING CALLS MAKE SURE YOUR APP IS OPENED BY URL OR APP!
 ###Posting a result
  to post a result you can call `BrightcenterController.postResult(result:Result, assessmentId:String, callBackError:Function)` The callback will only be called when an error occured.